York OBA Clutch Bearing Service

 Now make sure the offset ring is still on the front plate, and set the pulley assembly over the front plate and align the shaft into the bearing.
 Again I used a socket to apply pressure directly to the bearing edges, and not the rollers.
 Some gentle hammering on the socket and it seated perfectly.

-See also Control Arm Bracket Spreader
+See also Teraflex Control Arm Bushings By Mike Baney

 Now just replace the snap ring to ensure the front plate can’t walk forward, and your about done.